BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 If all goes to plan, by the end of this tutorial you will have created a Stable Diffusion [Textual Inversion embedding](https://arxiv.org/abs/2208.01618) that can reliably recreate a consistent character across multiple poses, SD checkpoints, hair styles, body types, and prompts.

+> Note: My primary aim with this tutorial is to create a character with a consistent _facial_ appearance whenever the character is used, and not a guaranteed consistent body shape.
+You _can_ train a body shape if you show SD more full-body images of a character, but I've found that body shape is something you can just as easily make consistent through prompting when generating images.
+Creating a consistent face, however, is something that really benefits from creating a Textual Inversion.
+Thanks go to `GalaxyTimeMachine` from the Unstable Diffusion Discord for convincing me of the value of focusing in on facial likenesses.

 ## Process

 The creation process is split into four steps: